riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 **Scalability**: At first, TravelGo will not have a lot of users.
 Of course we hope to increase this amount over time.
 Because of this, the architecture should be designed for growth.
 \
 \
 **Usability**: The user interface should be very convenient and intuitive to use.
 It should be easy to learn for first-time users and memorable for returning users.
-Since the app will be available in many different countries, it should be convenient to use in all those countries, including different language options.
+Since the platform will be available in many different countries, it should be convenient to use in all those countries, including different language options.
 \
 \
 **Serviceability**: The system should be easy to maintain.
 A lot of new tourist attractions will be added over time, and the user should not have to update the app every time an attraction is added.
-Since the app is intended for users all around the world, there is always a timezone that suffers if we do maintenance work.
+Since the platform is intended for users all around the world, there is always a timezone that suffers if we do maintenance work.
 Therefore we want to have to do as little maintenance as possible.
 \
 \
-**Availability**: The system should be functioning correctly 24/7, since our users are in many different timezones, which means that the app is always in use.
+**Availability**: The system should be functioning correctly 24/7, since our users are in many different timezones, which means that the platform is always in use.
 \
 \
  **Defensibility**: Since we work with our users personal data and have a chatroom functionality, we need to be certain that the system is protected from malicious attacks.
 Additionally, we need to ensure that no malicious content is posted in the chatroom.
 It is also important that our data for the tourist attractions is correct, since tourist are more likely to fall for scams.